eawag-rdm/researchdata_archiving_guide/eaw_research_data_publishing_guide.md

 is an excellent starting point.
 Also, feel free to get in touch with [rdm@eawag.ch](rdm@eawag.ch) for help.

-### The elephant in the room
+### MS Office: The elephant in the room

-**Microsoft Office formats** pose a particularly tedious problem because they are so prevalent and unreliable and volatile at the same time.
+Microsoft Office formats pose a particularly tedious problem because they are so prevalent but flaky and volatile at the same time.

 + Never use the "Office 97-2003 formats" `doc` and `xls`.
 Use `xlsx`